infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 [^1]According to a paper authored by the Duke Global Health Institute on psychosocial wellbeing of CNCP in institutional settings, the ideal outcome for the **Caregiving**  factor was for the child to have at least one adult (age 18 or over) who provides consistent care, attention, and support.
 - Caregiving was “seen as good when there is an identified adult (parent or guardian) who provides the child with a stable, nurturing, and emotionally secure environment.
 The relationship between the child and the caregiver should provide physical and psychological security for the child.
 - This factor captured how committed the caregiver was to the child and to his/her involvement with the child”.

+# Assessment Tools
+- According to a systematic review on caregiving interventions, The most frequently applied instruments were the Cattell Infant Intelligence Scale (Cattell, 1940) and the Denver II (Frankenburg &amp; Dodds, 1990), both measuring intelligence and developmental quotients.